ZiangNiu6/Distribution-free-mutual-independence-test/README.md

 # Distribution-free-mutual-independence-test
 This is github page for the codes for RJdCov tests.
+A package for computing JdCov is available under master branch.